tika27/user-directory/README.old.md

 React homework: Employee Directory where user can search employee name sorting first name.

+This project allow/challenge me to use my knowledge and push me to do more focus on react it self.

 # User Story

 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.